Online Master's Degree in Nursing Management

 Typically, you are required to attend clinical courses on your school's campus periodically throughout the length of your program.
 These courses give you the opportunity to hone your nurse management skills through hands-on practice in labs and real-world settings.
 These courses usually last 2-3 days and give you an opportunity to work directly with your instructors and get to know your classmates.

 You also usually need to complete a designated number of hours in a clinical setting.
 This can often be arranged near your home, but you must select a facility approved by your school.

 Your online courses typically cover nursing theories and principles, including medical ethics, healthcare issues and research analysis.
 You also learn about the management roles you'll undertake as a leader.
 You gain an understanding of the business and administrative tasks of a nurse manager, including finances and marketing.

 Online courses are usually conducted via your school's Internet-based classroom platform.
 You usually have to participate in online discussions, and you use e-mail and message boards to communicate with instructors and classmates.

 What Will My Career Be Like?

 When you graduate, you're eligible to sit for certification exams through the American Nurses Credentialing Center and the American Organization of Nurse Executives.
 You can become a nurse manager, administrator, head nurse or nursing director.
 You might work in a hospital or a long-term care setting, and you're able to diagnose and treat patients while supervising other nurses.
-In September 2011, 'Payscale.com' reported that the 10th-90th percentile of nursing directors made $52,079-$109,785.
+In January 2016, 'Payscale.com' reported that nursing directors made a median salary of $80,555.